-COVID-19 tracker: Tokyo reports 5,405 new cases
+COVID-19 tracker: Osaka and Chiba report record high daily case totals

 The country reported 25,156 new cases, 22 of the nation's 47 prefectures marked record highs.
 There were 28 new deaths from COVID-19 across the country on Thursday.

-The number of patients with severe symptoms across Japan grew to 1,816 as of Thursday, up 51 from a day before, hitting a record high for the eighth straight day.
+The number of patients with severe symptoms across Japan grew to 1,816 as of Thursday, up 51 from the day before, hitting a record high for the eighth straight day.

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.